 From the very beginning then there was a Customs & Excise presence at the 'Pool.
 Since ships come and go with the tides, it is not surprising that somewhere along the line, it would become useful for Customs & Excise to employ officials to 'watch the tides'.
 What else to call them then but 'tide-waiters'.
 This apparently useless bit of information is central to my very existence.
 Without tide-waiters I should never have existed and this book would never have had its 'raison d'etre'.

-For sailing craft to have to depend on tides for beaching and all of that is somewhat time-consuming and not cost-effective as we might say nowadays (2016).
-Hence the development over the centuries of piers and quays.
-By 1640 tha idea had been very well tested!
+For sailing craft to have to depend on tides for beaching and all of that is somewhat time-consuming and not cost-effective as we might say nowadays (2018).
+Hence the development over the centuries of piers and jetties and quays and wharfs.
+By 1640 the idea had been very well tested!